Is the Klover App Legitimate? Here’s What You Need to Know

 • Access to more than 30,000 free ATMs

-Dave doesn’t require a minimum account balance, but the app does cost $1 each month to use it.
+Dave doesn’t require a minimum account balance, but the app costs $1 monthly to use it.
 Users must have consistent direct deposits into their accounts.

 MoneyLion